geoext/geoext1/docsrc/tutorials/quickstart.rst

 .. note:: For production environments, the GeoExt team recommends that you use compressed and minified builds of GeoExt and ExtJS to optimize the download size of your page.
-A generic minified build containing all of GeoExt is available from :doc:`/downloads`, but advanced users can build their own, further ``optimized_builds``.
+A generic minified build containing all of GeoExt is available from the :doc:`downloads page </downloads>`, but advanced users can build their own.